jprotzman/signalk-venus-tanks-plugin/README.md

 on Venus OS.

-The plugin takes tank data from Signal K and injects it into the host operating system's dbus in a format compatible with the requirements of the Venus operating system.
+The plugin takes tank data from Signal K and injects it into the host operating system's dbus making the data available for rendering in the Venus GUI.

-The plugin is designed to compensate for the deficiencies of Venus' tank data processing and will allow a Venus based display like CCGX to render tank data even if it derives from an unsupported multi-channel tank monitoring device like a Maretron MFP100 or Garnet SeeLevel.
+The plugin was designed as a work-around for Venus' broken native handling of multi-channel tank monitoring device like a Maretron MFP100 or Garnet SeeLevel, but, of course, it will operate with tank data from any source that is available in Signal K.

 ## System requirements

-__pdjr-skplugin-venus-tanks__ will only operate on Signal K servers running under Venus OS.
+__pdjr-skplugin-venus-tanks__ will only be useful in Signal K servers running under Venus OS.

-If you do not run Signal K under Venus (but have Signal K available elsewhere on your network) or you prefer to maintain dbus tank data with a native Venus process then [venus-signalk-tank-service](https://github.com/preeve9534/venus-signalk-tank-service) is an alternative application which fulfils the same role.
+If you require similar functionality but do not run Signal K under Venus or you prefer to maintain dbus tank data with a native Venus process then consider [venus-signalk-tank-service](https://github.com/preeve9534/venus-signalk-tank-service) an alternative application which fulfils the same role.

 ## Installation